Tudhoe Village

 Several of the new conditions proposed by the management of Dean and Chapter Colliery at Ferryhill for the restarting of the pit, which has been idle for 15 weeks, have not met with the approval of the workers.

 Deputations of the men headed by Mr Peter Lee, have had interviews with the colliery officials, without obtaining the result desired.
+Further interviews are to be sought by the miners.

 (25th February 1931 Newcastle Daily Chronicle)